au10tixmobile/iOS_Simple_Sample/README.md

 - Smart Document Capture
 - Proof of Address
 - UI components integration
-- Sending results to the backend
+- Sending results to the backend.

 ## Usage

-To use this sample you have to edit the sample files according to the following steps
+To use this sample you have to edit the sample files according to the following steps.

 ### JWT token
 The SDK is prepared using the JWT token produced by the client's server.
-Acquire the JWT token and modify MainViewController.swift 'prepare' method to correctly include the values attained from your server.
+Acquire the JWT token and modify MainViewController.swift 'prepare' method to correctly include the values obtained from your server.

 ```swift
 func prepare()
     let jwtToken = ""